yiannist/compressed-rabbit/README.md

 This repo is a playground for AMQP queues and LZ4 compression in C/Python.
+Be careful, the messages might end up in a MongoDB hole...

 # Usage
 ```bash